 Lab 1 Behavioral Report

 Academic Integrity (more info @ https://aisc.uci.edu/): You are encouraged to discuss the labs at a high level, but the code/equations/simulations you come up with should be your own.
 By typing “yes” at the end of this question and filling in your name, you certify that the work you are turning in is your own work.
-Is the work you are turning in your own? ___
+Is the work you are turning in your own?
+Yes

 If you worked on any portion of your report or vhdl code with other students (discussion at high level & debugging; if more, please describe), please list their names here: ____

-Student Name: Wonhee Lee Student ID: 54872959 Date Completed: Time Spent: Reviewing Digital Design Material: Design/Preparation Work: VHDL Coding & Debugging:
+Student Name: Wonhee Lee Student ID: 54872959 Date Completed: April 9th, 2020 Time Spent: Reviewing Digital Design Material: 10 min Design/Preparation Work: 20 min VHDL Coding & Debugging: 1 h

 Behavioral Overview

-Replace this text w/ the % you feel you completed the lab.
-Be sure to list your general procedure of how you completed this lab & material (if any) you reviewed to help you complete this lab.
-Regardless of % stated, provide any details of difficulties (if any) you encountered during this lab.
-A few sentences are sufficient.
+100%

+I first made the truth table of this project and converted it to K-map so that I could make an equation easily.
+After that, I wrote the code, then changed the testbench to check all outputs by testing all 16 possibilities.
+After that, I ran a simulation and get a time graph as attached below.

 Lab 1 Truth Table

 Provide your truth table for Lab 1 here.
 You can create a table in Word, Excel, or attach a picture of your truth table as long as it is legible.